http-kit/http-kit/README.md

 [http-kit "2.1.19"]        ; Legacy, published by @shenfeng
 ```

-See [http-kit.org](http://http-kit.org) for documentation, examples, benchmarks, etc. (no longer maintained, some examples may contain minor bugs).
+See the [project website][] for documentation, examples, benchmarks, etc.

 ## Project status